 In the mobile app it looks like this:

 That a selection takes place is also part of the innovation process, of course.
-There always has to be a struggle for good solutions and not ones that are just about good enough.
+There always has to be a struggle for good solutions and not ones that are just adequate.

 The internal discussion started no sooner than I’d published my refrigerator post, which is only meant to serve as an example here.
 In my view, the course of the discussion was entertaining and instructive.
 I made a (very long) screenshot of it; the names are all anonymized, of course, but everything else is in the original.
 I’ll send you the link in Telegram as well: https://seibert.biz/kuehlschrankdiskussion.

-I am telling you the story about the frosted glass because it’s so simple and straightforward and because the change actually seemed natural to me.
+I mention the story about the frosted glass because it’s so simple and straightforward and because the change actually seemed natural to me.
 And there are lots of drinks fridges in many companies.
 I would never have dreamed that such a lively and entertaining discussion would take place about something so mundane.

 The central point that ultimately “killed off” the idea was that we get our water from dispensers.
-They were purchased at the initiative of employees – but also following microblog discussions about why we need water dispensers that cost as much as a small used car.
+They were purchased at the initiative of employees – after many microblog discussions about why we needed water dispensers that cost as much as a small used car.
 Since then, our drinks refrigerators haven’t contained any water bottles.
-In addition, it was also mentioned on several occasions that Google is fairly intrusive and childish in its treatment of its employees if they think they can influence consumption in some way.
+In addition, it was mentioned on several occasions that Google is fairly intrusive and childish in its treatment of its employees if they think they can influence consumption in some way.
 It’s well worth reading the discussion!

 So why am I harping on about this example for so long?
 Well, I think it’s so fitting because a conversation with my brother made me understand that it’s actually a perfect demonstration of life based on agile values.

-“Fail fast” is a saying that is often used to describe iterative learning in an agile environment.
+“Fail fast” is a saying that’s often used to describe iterative learning in an agile environment.
 If you recognize your mistakes and wrong turns early on, you can also change direction early on and at a lower cost.

 In some ways, I’m pretty happy about where my fridge idea ended up.
-Since it’s now dead in the water, I will quickly delete the Jira process I set up in the microblog post and move on to another example.
+Since it’s now dead in the water, I’ll quickly delete the Jira process I set up in the microblog post and move on to another example.